Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Introduction

-In \cite{fo:sp}, Fontana proved that the PRP of a $d$-dimensional local martingale $M$ with respect to $\Fbb$ propagates to $\Gbb$, if $\Gbb$ the initial enlargement of $\Fbb$ by a random time $\tau$ which satisfies \emph{Jacod's absolutely continuity hypothesis}.
-In particular, in \cite{fo:sp} it is shown that the multiplicity of $\Gbb$ is also $d$.
+In \cite{fo:sp}, Fontana proved that the PRP of a $d$-dimensional local martingale $M$ with respect to $\Fbb$ propagates to the \textit{initial} enlargement $\Gbb$ of $\Fbb$ by a random variable $L$ which satisfies \emph{Jacod's absolutely continuity hypothesis}.
+In this case, the multiplicity of $\Gbb$ remains less than or equal to $d$.

-If $\Gbb$ is the \emph{progressive} enlargement of $\Fbb$ by a random time $\tau$ such that $\Fbb$-martingales remain $\Gbb$-semimartingales, first results were obtained by Barlow in \cite{ba:sf}, for the case of \emph{honest times}.
-In \cite{Ku99}, Kusuoka studied the propagation of the PRP if $\Fbb$ is a Brownian filtration and $\tau$ is a random time satisfying, among other additional conditions, the \emph{immersion property}, i.e., $\tau$ is such that $\Fbb$-martingales remain $\Gbb$ martingales, and \emph{avoiding} $\Fbb$-stopping times.
+A seminal paper about the propagation of the PRP to the \emph{progressive} enlargement $\Gbb$ by a random time $\tau$ is Kusuoka \cite{Ku99}.
+In \cite{Ku99} the reference filtration $\Fbb$ is a Brownian filtration and $\tau$ is a random time satisfying, among other additional conditions, the \emph{immersion property} and \emph{avoiding} $\Fbb$-stopping times\footnote{A filtration $\Fbb\subseteq\Gbb$ is immersed in $\Gbb$ if $\Fbb$-martingales remain $\Gbb$-martingales.
+Furthermore, we say that $\tau$ avoids $\Fbb$-stopping times if $\Pbb[\tau=\sig<+\infty]=0$ for all $\Fbb$-stopping time $\sig$.}.
 In the case of \cite{Ku99} the multiplicity of $\Gbb$ is equal to two.
-In \cite{js:mr}, Jeanblanc and Song considered more general random times and they proved that the multiplicity of $\Gbb$ usually increases by one and for the case of honest times by two.
+In \cite{js:tcr}, Jeanblanc and Song considered more general random times and they proved that the multiplicity of $\Gbb$ usually increases by one and for the case of honest times by two.
 In \cite{AJR18}, Aksamit, Jeanblanc and Rutkowski studied the propagation of the PRP to $\Gbb$ by a random time $\tau$ if $\Fbb$ is a Poisson filtration.
-The representation results obtained in \cite{AJR18} concerns however only a special class of $\Gbb$-local martingales stopped at $\tau$.
+The representation results obtained in \cite{AJR18} concern however only a special class of $\Gbb$-local martingales stopped at $\tau$.